RavensbourneWebMedia/Web-development-workshop/sessions/week-10.md

 ### Making stuff happen on demand

-This is where *programming* languages show how much more powerful than coding languages like HTML and CSS.
-Programming has something to do with the *future*, you're defining instructions and behaviour that will happen in the future, if and when something specific happens.
+This is what makes *programming* languages so much more powerful than coding languages like HTML and CSS.

+Programming has something to do with the *future*: you define instructions and *behaviour* that will happen in the future, *if* and *when* something specific happens.

 For example, we want a certain element in the page to hide only when we click on a certain button.
 Using jQuery, we can do it like this